20 dmidecode command examples in Linux [Cheat Sheet]

 dmidecode command to read memory from file

-2. List available TYPE with dmidecode command
+2. List available DMI TYPE

 TYPE can be either a DMI type number, or a comma-separated list of type numbers, or a keyword from the following list: bios, system, baseboard, chassis, processor, memory, cache, connector, slot.